wraiford/encrypt-gib/README.md

 There are basically four steps in encryption:

 1) Encode our data to hex.
-2) Perform `initialRecursions` using `secret` and other algorithm parameters, which gives us our initial hash.
+2) Perform `initialRecursions` using `secret` and other algorithm parameters, which gives us our initial hash. (very similar to key stretching)
 3) Iterate through the hex data character by character, creating a one-time alphabet for each individual character based on the previous hash (initially created by our secret in step 2)
 4) Build up the encrypted data by recording the index for each hex character into that alphabet.